Asian Geckos and How To Control Them

 There are multiple occasions when males are making the specific “chuck, chuck” noises, such as when getting out of the shelter, after feeding, after fighting another male, when approaching a female, after mating and so on.
 They become very aggressive when meeting other species of geckos, and are much more willing to attack than other species.

 If an insect or a spider is small enough for them to swallow it, they will attack and eat it.
-So they are not pretentious and they can choose from a wide variety of insects.
+So they are not discerning and they can choose from a wide variety of insects.
 This makes them more successful and allows them to survive in all sorts of environments.
 They also eat the larvae of paper wasps, and some Asian geckos have been found to eat the juveniles of other species of geckos, and even their own.

 They are very abundant in urban environments and are often seen on walls, on windows and gardens during the night.
 This is why they are known as “house geckos”.
-But they are not only found in cities and can survive in the woods, in rocky areas, coconut palm trunks, under rotting logs and various other environments.
+They are not only found in cities and can survive in the woods, in rocky areas, coconut palm trunks, under rotting logs and various other environments.

 They prefer areas with concentrated populations of insects (for example around bright lights) and with simple hunting spaces such as walls.
 This is why the cities are perfect environments for the Asian Gecko.
 Insects are usually more dispersed in forests, and that’s why they don’t thrive very well there.
 They are hunted by cats, snakes, rats, large spiders, larger lizards, and birds, and have various parasites and mites.